makerprism/ocaml-social-auth/packages/oauth2-microsoft/README.md

-# social-auth-microsoft-v2
+# oauth2-microsoft

-Microsoft/Azure AD OAuth2 authentication provider for `social-auth-core`.
+Microsoft/Azure AD OAuth2 provider for `oauth2-client`.

 > **Warning**
 > This library is **not production-ready**.
 It was primarily built using LLMs and is still a work in progress.
 We are actively working towards making it stable and usable.